Edward Creutz: Later life

-Creutz became a professor, the head of the Physics Department, and the head of Nuclear Research Center at the Carnegie Institute of Technology in 1948.
-He was also a member of the Executive Board at the Argonne National Laboratory from 1946 to 1958, and a consultant at the Oak Ridge National Laboratory from 1946 to 1958.
+Creutz became a professor, the head of the physics department, and the head of the nuclear research center at the Carnegie Institute of Technology in 1948.
+He was also a member of the executive board at the Argonne National Laboratory from 1946 to 1958, and a consultant at the Oak Ridge National Laboratory from 1946 to 1958.
 In addition to his work on nuclear physics, he cultivated flowers and orchids at his home.
 He published eight papers on floral species, and named three varieties of violets after his children.
 One 1966 paper, published in the New York Botanical Garden Journal was on Apetahia raiateensis, a rare flower found only on the island of Raiatea in French Polynesia.
 He travelled to Polynesia many times, and translated Grammar of the Tahitian language from French into English.
 His family served as hosts for a time to two young people from Tahiti and Samoa.

 In 1955 and 1956, Creutz spent a year at Los Alamos evaluating its thermonuclear fusion program for the Atomic Energy Commission.
 While there he was approached by Frederic de Hoffmann, who recruited him to join the General Atomics division of General Dynamics.
-He moved to La Jolla, California, as its Vice President for Research and Development, and was concurrently the Director of its John Jay Hopkins Laboratory for Pure and Applied Science from 1955 to 1967.
+He moved to La Jolla, California, as its vice president for research and development, and was concurrently the director of its John Jay Hopkins Laboratory for Pure and Applied Science from 1955 to 1967.
 He was also a member of the Advisory Panel on General Science at the Department of Defense from 1959 to 1963.